IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 Response format:

 ```
-The following topic outlines an outgoing message from the device:
+The following topic shows an outgoing message from the device:

 Topic: iotdevice-1/response
 {